TWU is excited to host our students on campus again for the Fall 2021 Academic Semester.

 - Geographic location outside the Greater Vancouver Area (beyond 80 km distance)

-- Prioritizing our international students (with a current continuing study permit and quarantine plan)
+- Prioritizing our international students (with a current study permit and quarantine plan)

 We Want to Know Your Situation

 We recognize that all our students are facing unique circumstances during this time.
 Maybe you are a local student but will have a lot of trouble commuting.
 Please keep us in the loop so we can help you figure this out!
-Your Student Success Guide or Admissions Counsellor is a great person to speak with about these circumstances, and they will make a record of your situation so it can be given consideration during the placement process.
+If you are a new student your Admissions Counsellor is the best person to speak with about these circumstances, and they will make a record of your situation so it can be given consideration during the placement process.
+If you are a returning student, please go to the Housing Help Desk to share your information with us.

 Procedure for Placements